Kingxukai/linux/Documentation/userspace-api/gpio/gpio-handle-set-config-ioctl.rst

 =========

 ``handle_fd``
-    The file descriptor of the GPIO character device, as returned in the :c:type:`request.fd<gpiohandle_request>` by gpio-get-linehandle-ioctl.rst.
+    The file descriptor of the woke GPIO character device, as returned in the :c:type:`request.fd<gpiohandle_request>` by gpio-get-linehandle-ioctl.rst.

 ``config``